 Long term debt represents the syndicated term loan facility taken in July 2008 for funding the Aviva Global transaction.
-The outstanding balance of the long term loan was \$195,000 as at June 30, 2009.
+The outstanding balance of the long term loan was \$170,000 as at September 30, 2009.
 The term loan bears interest at three month US dollar LIBOR plus a margin of 3.5% per annum (3% through January 9, 2009), payable on a quarterly basis.
-The variable interest rate at June 30, 2009 was 4.61% per annum.
+The variable interest rate at September 30, 2009 was 4.025% per annum.
 The Company has entered into interest rate swap agreements to effectively convert the term loan into a fixed-rate debt.
-The effective fixed interest rate on the term loan at June 30, 2009 was 7.31% per annum
+The effective fixed interest rate on the term loan at September 30, 2009 was 7.31% per annum.

-The loan is repayable in eight semi-annual installments with the first installment due on July 10, 2009.
+The loan is repayable in seven semi-annual installments with the final installment payable in January 2013.
 The Company has an option to prepay the whole or a part of the debt without any prepayment penalty by giving ten days' prior notice to the lenders.
 Pursuant to the prepayment option, the Company prepaid \$5,000 on April 14, 2009 and another \$5,000 on July 10, 2009.
-The Company also repaid the first scheduled repayment instalment of the loan of \$20,000 on July 10, 2009.
+The Company also repaid the first scheduled repayment installment of the loan of \$20,000 on July 10, 2009.
+The next installment due is of \$20,000 on January 10, 2010.

-Indebtedness under the facility agreement is collateralized by a pledge of shares of certain subsidiaries within the WNS group of companies, and the agreement contains certain restrictive covenants on the indebtedness of the Company, total borrowings to tangible net worth ratio, total borrowings to EBITDA ratio, a minimum interest coverage ratio and ratio of amounts outstanding under the facility agreement to the business value of Aviva Global.
-As at June 30, 2009, the Company is in compliance with such covenants.
+Indebtedness under the facility agreement is collateralized by a pledge of shares of certain subsidiaries of the Company, and the agreement contains certain restrictive covenants on the indebtedness of the Company, total borrowings to tangible net worth ratio, total borrowings to EBITDA ratio, a minimum interest coverage ratio and ratio of amounts outstanding under the facility agreement to the business value of Aviva Global.
+As at September 30, 2009, the Company is in compliance with such covenants.